Harish2f/AI-PDF-chat-with-AWS-Bedrock-RAG-Docker/README.md

     Anthropic Claude 2.1

 ## Introduction
-In this video we will build a CHATBOT like application with AWS Amazon Bedrock, docker, python, Langchain, and Streamlit.
-We will use Retrieval-Augmented generation concept to provide context to the Large Language model along with user query to generate response from our Knowledgebase.
+A CHATBOT like application with AWS Amazon Bedrock, docker, python, Langchain, and Streamlit using Retrieval-Augmented generation concept to provide context to the Large Language model along with user query to generate response from our Knowledgebase.

-In this hands-on tutorial, we will demonstrate the following:
+In this project, we will demonstrate the following:
 - Architecture of the applications
 - Build 2 applications (ADMIN and USER) and create DOCKER images